yandex-cloud/k8s-csi-s3/README.md

 This is a Container Storage Interface ([CSI](https://github.com/container-storage-interface/spec/blob/master/spec.md)) for S3 (or S3 compatible) storage.
 This can dynamically allocate buckets and mount them via a fuse mount into any container.

-## Status

-This is still very experimental and should not be used in any production environment.
-Unexpected data loss could occur depending on what mounter and S3 storage backend is being used.

 ## Kubernetes installation

 ### Requirements